 Top practitioners recognized: SARE launches the Patrick Madden Award for Sustainable Agriculture to recognize stellar farmer and rancher innovation in the field.

 Change happens: Evaluations of SARE programs show real progress on the ground: 64 percent of farmer/rancher grantees said their SARE project helped them achieve higher sales and 79 percent experienced improved soil quality.
-Three-quarters of educators in two SARE regions have led at least one educational program to share innovations with farmers, ranchers and the public.
 And after reading a SARE publication, 53 percent of producers report using a new production technique.

 20th Anniversary!
 SARE celebrates 20 years of innovation on the farm and ranch—to date, 3,700 projects funded and an annual budget of nearly $19 million.
 SARE plans for 20 more years!